ZERICO2005/ABS-Fractal-Explorer/README.txt

 Description:
 	ABS Fractal Explorer will allow you to explore hundereds of different Mandelbrot variants.
 	Some extra features include changing the starting Z values, along with viewing each fractals Julia set.
+	The software is available for both Windows and Linux.
 	More features, preformance improvements, and bug fixes will be released in later versions.

+How to Download:
+	Press the Green [<> Code] button, then select "Download ZIP".
+Extract/unzip all the contents into a folder.
+	Once you have extracted all of the files, you can run either the Windows or Linux version depending on your operating system.

 Controls: (Also see Keybinds.png)
 	Primary: